DefinitelyTyped/DefinitelyTyped/meteor/README.md

 #Meteor Type Definitions Usage Notes

-In order to effectively write your Meteor app with TypeScript, there are a few things you will need to do since simply referencing this Meteor type definition file and renaming all of you *.js files to *.ts will not work.
+In order to effectively write your Meteor app with TypeScript, there are a few things you will need to do since simply referencing this Meteor type definition file and renaming all of your *.js files to *.ts will not work.

 ##Referencing Meteor type definitions in your app
 - Place the meteor.d.ts file in a directory (maybe `<app root dir>/lib/typescript`)
-- Add `/// <reference path='../lib/typescript/meteor.d.ts'/>` to the top of any file
+- Add `/// <reference path='../lib/typescript/meteor.d.ts'/>` to the top of any TypeScript file

 This will make these Typescript variables/objects available across your application: